Datadog Inc. (DDOG) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DDOG starting from Pomel Olivier, who sale 85,637 shares at the price of $72.79 back on Mar 08.
-After this action, Pomel Olivier now owns 268,131 shares of Datadog Inc., valued at $6,233,896 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DDOG starting from Le-Quoc Alexis, who sale 71,364 shares at the price of $66.09 back on Mar 13.
+After this action, Le-Quoc Alexis now owns 201,623 shares of Datadog Inc., valued at $4,716,140 using the latest closing price.

-Walters Sean Michael, the Chief Revenue Officer of Datadog Inc., sale 3,138 shares at $77.21 during a trade that took place back on Mar 06, which means that Walters Sean Michael is holding 138,636 shares at $242,292 based on the most recent closing price.
+Pomel Olivier, the Chief Executive Officer of Datadog Inc., sale 85,637 shares at $72.79 during a trade that took place back on Mar 08, which means that Pomel Olivier is holding 268,131 shares at $6,233,896 based on the most recent closing price.

 Stock Fundamentals for DDOG